-./doit app/main_bin.c bit/adc_dma_revb.bit
+'''

+./doit app/main bin.c bit/adc dma revb.bit

+'''

 This will automatically mount and copy over the BOOT.bin to the card for the HydroZynq.
 This script takes in the source file name of the main application as the first argument and the bit stream file as the second parameter.

-The current firmware utilizes software/bit/adc_dma_revb.bit as the bitstream file.
+The current firmware utilizes software/bit/adc dma revb.bit as the bitstream file.

 Programming & Debugging

 Programming and debugging can be completed through creation of new BOOT.bin files on the SD card, but this is often extremely inefficient.
 The Digilent HS3 can be used as a JTAG access point for GDB debug interfaces.
 To interact with the HydroZynq through JTAG, use the 'xmd' command (provided by Xilinx).

 After executing xmd from the command line, you will enter a shell-like environment.
 To connect to the ARM core for programming, enter:

+'''

 connect arm hw

+'''

 Once connected, if you desired to program the FPGA or the ARM, first stop the ARM CPU.

 stop

 To program a new bitstream,

+fpga -f [bitstream file path]

+2025/07/06 06:11 5/6 Hydrophones

+To load a new ELF onto the CPU,

 '''

-fpga -f [bitstream_file_path]
+dow [elf file path]

 '''

-To load a new ELF onto the CPU,

-dow [elf_file_path]

 Finally, the CPU can be restarted,

+'''

 run

+'''

 Once XMD has been started, a remote GDB server is automatically instantiated.
 To connect to the GDB server, simply use the debug.sh script located in 'software/' to launch up a GDB session.

 [hydrozynq-repo-path]/software/debug.sh

-Communicating
+Communication

 The HydroZynq communicates primarily through UDP.
 A number of user scripts have been created in the 'scripts/' folder for ease of use with UDP.
 For example, the stdout of the application is sent to Cobalt's UDP port 3000 (e.g. 192.168.0.2:3000).
-A simple python application ([hydrozynq-repo-path]/scripts.debug_stream.py) can be used to view the standard output of the application (e.g. dbprintf() statements).
+A simple python application ([hydrozynq-repopath]/scripts.debug_stream.py) can be used to view the standard output of the application (e.g. dbprintf() statements).

 Note that the HydroZynq does not run ROS natively, so python scripts running on cobalt are necessary for interfacing the HydroZynq with ROS.
 As of now, these scripts are still under initial development.

+The HydroZynq currently sends out all data used in the cross-correlation and the results of the final cross-correlation.
+These can be visualized using python and MatPlotLib through the scripts made available:

+'''

+python [hydrozynq-repo-path]/scripts/data receiver.py

+'''

+'''

+python [hydrozynq-repo-path]/scripts/correlation_receiver.py

+'''

+The data and correlation results are sent using a trivial packet format: <packet_number as unsigned, little-endian 4-byte integer> <Sample 1> ... <Sample N>

+Data results contain 4 channels per Sample, where each channel is a 16-bit unsigned integer (little-endian) value.
+(E.g. each sample is 64 bits and has 4 values).

+Correlation results contain 3 channels per Sample, where each channel is a 4-byte integer (little-endian) value.
+The first sample is the correlation between Channel 1 and reference, teh second is between Channel 2 and reference, and the last is between Channel 3 and reference.

 The HydroZynq allows for a number of run-time parameters to be set dynamically, including the ping detection threshold.
 These can be sent to the HydroZynq command port in a simple ASCII string.

+'''

 [keyword]:[value],[keyword]:[value],.... (etc)

+'''

 Note that the string must terminate without a trailing comma and that it is able to only have a single key-value pair.
 The current supported keys are as follows:

-Key String Data Type Description

-reset N/A Causes the Zynq to perform a software reset.

-threshold unsigned int Sets the HydroZynq ping ADC threshold value.
+Key String Data Type Description reset N/A Causes the Zynq to perform a software reset. threshold unsigned int Sets the HydroZynq ping ADC threshold value.

 From: